Pneumatic

 6. Devices for unloading the destination tank.

 Diluted in stage systems are adapted to transfer less than 10 kilograms per kilogram of powder conveying air.
 Typically, our pneumatic conveying systems in dilute phases are designed to transfer approximately 6 kilograms of product per kilogram of dry bulk conveying air.
 The diameter of the pneumatic conveying line is adjusted to this concentration ratio of powder / air and the pressure drop that will be generated by the operation of the system.
 If the loss calculated load is too large, we increase the diameter of the transfer line.
 The typical pressure of a dilute phase conveying system fed by a rotary valve will be of the order of 6 to 10 psi.
 When feeding from an eductor, the typical pressure will be less than 5 psi.
+Consequently, pneumatic transfer systems in dilute phase (also known in English lean phase) are always designed to operate at operating pressures below 15 psi.
+This point is the limit beyond which the regulation applies with regards to pressure vessels.
+To make a pneumatic transfer beyond this pressure, additional measures are required (certified welders, complex engineering, manufacturing more expensive).In most applications of pneumatic handling in dilute phase, the product is fed continuously to the pipe.
+The most frequently used is the feeder rotary valve.
+Care must be taken for optimal operation of rotary valves.
+In particular,

 1. Airlock RPM.
 The higher the speed of rotation will be, the greater leakage through the rotary valve will be.
 For very fine products such as flours, the leak reduces the effective volume of the unit and sizing should be done accordingly.
 At 10 psi, an airlock of 14 inches turning at 14 RPM will leak about 30 cubic feet / minute.